SepehrAkbari/objectness/method_BING/README.md

 ./CropperBING
 ```

+This will produce a folder containing crops of the identified objects in the images, along with a CSV file with their coordinates.
 The results will be saved in the `output` directory.

+**Notes**:

+1. In `src/bing_cropper.cpp`, you can change the `images_path` to match your images directory.

+2. This module returns a fixed, 15 crops per image.
+You can change this in the `src/bing_cropper.cpp` file by modifying the parameters on Line 98.
+The value used is 15, but you can set it to any number you want.

+3. `Base`, `W`, and `NSS` were set according to the paper.
+You can change them in `src/bing_cropper.cpp`, Line 41-43.